Matt Peacock: Killer Company and Devil's Dust

-Beginning in 1977, Peacock engaged in a lengthy investigation of the use of harmful asbestos fibre in building materials produced by James Hardie Industries, culminating in his 2009 the book, Killer Company: James Hardie Exposed.
+Beginning in 1977, Peacock engaged in a lengthy investigation of the use of harmful asbestos fibre in building materials produced by James Hardie Industries, culminating in his 2009 book, Killer Company: James Hardie Exposed.
 In the book, Peacock documents how Hardie's practices "led to the deaths of thousands of workers and customers, who were never informed of the dangers", resulting in medical abnormalities, such as asbestosis.
 According to Peacock, James Hardie Industries circumvented the rules and regulations designed to protect the community from serious health hazards.
 Peacock states that "Hardie embarked on a cold, calculated strategy to maximise profits, minimise compensation and conceal the culprits".

 Killer Company was a finalist for the Walkley non-fiction book of the year in 2009.
 In 2012, Devil's Dust, a docudrama based on Killer Company, was released, with Ewen Leslie portraying Peacock.

+Death

+Peacock died from pancreatic cancer at the Royal North Shore Hospital in Sydney, on 30 October 2024, at the age of 72.

+In the 2025 King's Birthday Honours, Peacock was posthumously appointed a Member of the Order of Australia, for significant service to the broadcast media as a journalist.